Bruno Fratus: 2016 Summer Olympics

-At the 2016 Summer Olympics in Rio de Janeiro, Brazil, Fratus arrived as one of the favorites to win a medal in the Men's 50 metre freestyle.
+At the 2016 Summer Olympics in Rio de Janeiro, Brazil, Fratus arrived as one of the favourites to win a medal in the Men's 50 metre freestyle.
 He qualified for the final, but he only finished in 6th place with a time of 21.79.
 In an interview, he said: "For some reason, I'm not able to swim faster than that.
 I have no idea what is happening.
 This year has been very bad.
 I have to review the program".
 Before the Games, Fratus was suffering from chronic back pain.
 The Brazilian Aquatic Sports Confederation (CBDA) even sent a physiotherapist to the United States, where Fratus lives and trains to accompany the athlete.